Welcome to today's edition of the Rush 24-7 podcast.

 They're taking over this convention, it appears.

-Josh Green obtained 130 uh approximately uh uh of internal memos.
+Josh Green obtained 130, approximately internal memos.

 There are about 200 internal memos that Josh Green obtained, 130 or so of which he plans to scan and post online.

-These are former advisors to Hillary Clinton, who are now in a tizzy over this piece in the Atlantic Monthly that chronicles the inner workings of the Hillary campaign.
+These are former advisors to Hillary Clinton who are now in a tizzy over this piece in the Atlantic Monthly that chronicles the inner workings of the Hillary campaign.

 And this has some former team members in panic, and I'll tell you why.